xezpeleta/traefik-cas-auth/README.md

 ### Features

 - [ ] Currently only CAS 3.0 is supported.
 Support for CAS 1.0 and 2.0.
-### Features
-- [ ] Improve error handling and logging
-- [ ] Improve error responses to clients

-- [ ] Currently only CAS 3.0 is supported.
-Support for CAS 1.0 and 2.0.
-- [ ] Improve error handling and logging
 - [ ] Improve error responses to clients